André the Giant–Hulk Hogan rivalry: Friendship

-In real life, Andre and Hogan were friends, with Andre being invited to and attending Hogan's first wedding.
-Throughout the years, Hogan continued to praise Andre and even said in an interview that Andre was the one who laid the groundwork for other big stars.
-Despite Andre not liking Hulk at first, they became great friends and after Andre told Hulk to slam him at Wrestlemania 3, it helped make Hulk Hogan into a megastar.
-Hulk recalls Vince being very excited after the event has ended, and Andre came up to Hulk and told Hulk he had always wanted to do that for Hulk.
+In real life, André and Hogan were friends, with Andre being invited to and attending Hogan's first wedding.
+Throughout the years, Hogan continued to praise André and even said in an interview that André was the one who laid the groundwork for other big stars.
+Despite André not liking Hogan at first, they became close friends.
+After André told Hogan to slam him at Wrestlemania 3, it helped make Hogan into a megastar.
+Hogan recalled McMahon being very excited after the event has ended, and André came up to Hogan and told Hogan that he, André, had always wanted to do that for Hogan.
+A program guide from Andre's 1993 funeral also later revealed that Hogan was even among the people who spoke at Andre's funeral.